edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

     ```* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)```

     This means your Flask app is running on your local machine (localhost) on port 5000.
 You can access it by opening a web browser and navigating to http://127.0.0.1:5000.

+    If you see another port, use that as http://127.0.0.1:port where port is the port number.